BradleyGilden/DSA-Practice/Binary_Trees/README.md

 6. **Internal Node**: An internal node is a node that has at least one child.
 In other words, it's not a leaf node.

 7. **Depth**: The depth of a node is the length of the path from the root to that node.
 The root node has a depth of 0.
+The level of a node also equates to the depth of the node.

 8. **Height**: The height of a binary tree is the length of the longest path from the root to a leaf node.
 Alternatively, it's the maximum depth of any node in the tree.